A strong hub for trade and maritime transport

 History of the port

-Kalundborg Harbour – where past and future meet
+Port of Kalundborg – where past and future meet

-Kalundborg Port has a long and rich history that stretches back to the Viking Age.
+Port of Kalundborg has a long and rich history that stretches back to the Viking Age.

-For more than 1,000 years, the area has played a central role in the Danish defense system, industrialization and infrastructure between Zealand and Jutland – most recently also in connection with the green transition.
+For more than 1,000 years, the area has played a central role in the Danish defence system, industrialisation and infrastructure between Zealand and Jutland – most recently also in connection with the green transition.

 Over a millennium, the port has been expanded and developed into the large commercial port that Kalundborg Port is today.

-The port has transformed business in several ways: from trade to ferry to industry.
+The port has transformed its business several times: from trade to ferry to industry.
 It is a cornerstone of our DNA.
-Also when the future comes.
+Als,o when the future comes.